Cochrane can have an excellent river wave park at one of a few locations in Cochrane. The river wave park will include:

-The Cochrane Tourism Association is working with Calgary based Surf Anywhere to develop this project.
 The project is possible and we are in the stakeholder outreach, support building, and conceptual engineering phase.
 In 2020, we completed a 200+ page Feasibility Study and Concept Design.
-The next steps are completing conceptual and preliminary engineering and our initials requests for support from municipal, provincial, and federal governments.
+The next steps are expanding stakeholder consultation and support building, completing conceptual and preliminary engineering, and our initial requests for support from municipal, provincial, and federal governments.

-The river conditions at the River Avenue Bridge location allow for world-class, adjustable waves all year except for during floods and heavy ice coverage.
+The river conditions at the potential locations allow for world-class, adjustable waves all year except for during floods and heavy ice coverage.
 The wave-making structures will collapse flat to the river bottom before and during flood season to completely avoid any effect on river levels during floods.
 The development will make this section of the river more enjoyable for all river users, will improve the river and riverbank ecosystems, will create a vibrant cultural anchor on the Bow River, and with result in millions every year in additional economic activity.

 For more information or to support the project, contact Jo-Anne Oucharek, Executive Director of the Cochrane Tourism Association at firstname.lastname@example.org.

 This page is always under development as the project progresses and more details will be added.

 At the feasibility study stage, the Project already has strong support from the government, business, not-for-profit, community, and river user support that is expected to expand as the project develops.